haxiomic/dts2hx/README.md

     }
     ```

-See [examples/](examples/) for example projects using popular typescript libraries
+See [examples/](examples/) for example projects using popular js libraries

 The generated externs use haxe 4+ syntax.
 See `dts2hx --help` for a complete list of options